10 Health Benefits of Ivy Gourd (kundru) & Why to Include In Your Diet

 6. Protect against Alzheimer’s

-The bioactive compounds in ivy gourd are believed to play a role in neuroprotection.
+The bioactive compounds in ivy gourd are believed to play a role in neuro protection.

 · Evidence suggests that ivy gourd might help lessen the severity and slow down the progression of Alzheimer's disease.